decode-data/decode-data.github.io/docs/index.md

 ## What Decoders are available?
 The [Google Analytics 4 Decoder](ga4/index.md) is currently open to private alpha registration.
 Apply for access <a href="/ga4/access">here</a>.

-Additional decoders are also in development and are currently being used on internal and client projects.
+Additional decoders are also in development and are currently being used on a variety of internal and client projects.